frederiksemmel/linicrypt_typst/main.typ

 - Formal conferences is TCC and Eurocrypt
   - TCC in deadline in May probably
   - Crypto is usually more real application focused, would need to find a really good application for that

 == Meeting 12.04.2024
 - Updates: Reworked proofs of Unsolvability and of its CR corollary.
 - What do you think of the strategy to define events and implications?
 Is that a good proof style here?

+- TODOs Frederik:
+  - Handle the complexity cleanly.
+Say that $FF$ is implicitly $FF_lambda$
+  - Use $V$ instead of $Vp$ and make clear that all definitions are for any finite vectorspace over $FF$.
+  - Make meaning of the theorems clear and work through applications

+== Meeting 18.12.2024
+- I added the ability to the adversary to exploit fixed points in $E, D$.
+  - If the attacker knows some fixed point for, i.e. $(xx, kk, yy)$ is solvable iff $kk in.not Fixing$ and $xx = yy in.not Fixing + span(kk)$ then all 20 stay CR
+  - If for any key the attacker knows a fixed point, i.e. $xx = yy in.not Fixing + span(kk)$ then two of the schemes marked "✓" are insecure.
+    This includes Miyaguchi-Preneel.
+  - If for any plaintext the attacker knows a key so that it is a fixed point, i.e. $xx = yy$ and $kk in.not Fixing$ then 4 of the 8 "B" and "c" schemes become insecure
+  - Interestingly, all 8 schemes marked as "FP" in PGV stay secure no matter what fixed point capabilities regarding $E, D$ we give the attacker.
+    PGV defines the "FP" schemes as those for which fixed points can be found in the compression function $f$, not in the block cipher.

 = Next steps